Cardiology

 Craig Cooper, MD

-I am a Quadruple Jumbo and have been at Tufts from undergrad through Cardiology Fellowship.
+I am a Quadruple Jumbo and have been at Tufts MC from undergrad through cardiology rellowship.
 I am particularly interested in advanced imaging and general cardiology.
-In my free time, I enjoy spending time with my wife and dog, going to the beaches of Cape Cod and Martha's Vineyard, snowboarding, and cheering on any of Boston's numerous championship-winning sports teams.
-Craig Cooper MD
+In my free time, I enjoy spending time with my wife and dog, going to the beaches of Cape Cod and Martha's Vineyard, snowboarding and cheering on any of Boston's numerous championship-winning sports teams.

 Shravani Gangidi, MD